Ethical Scenarios in NHS Interviews

 • “A family disagree on the treatment options for their child”

 There are a whole host of questions that are likely to come up depending on the speciality that you are interviewing for so if you require specific examples we have an extensive bank collated over years.
-Feel free to email us with your grade and specialism and we’ll send over what we have.
+You can download these in PDF guides according to your grade and specialism.

 Why Are Ethical Scenarios Important in NHS Interviews?